jvatic/marbles-js/README.md

 **Disclaimer: This is still in early alpha stages and not ready for production.
 Use at your own risk.**

+Note that most components depend on LoDash (Underscore.js should also work).

 ## Gem

 ### Installation